Kiranjith83/SA/SA.md

   - Length of request.
   - Presence of malicious SQL code
   - Cross site scripting
+- WAF is more practical and useful where the NACLs are not possible
+  - Example: CloudFront, APIGateway.
+  - It can protect based on cross site, SQL injection, IP or range of IPs.
+  - DDOS is from a range of IPs and blocking with NACL wont be that effective.
+In this case WAF is more effective.

 # Beanstalk
 - When to select?